Association on American Indian Affairs

 Connected to Culture

-The Association began providing grants to Native Youth Summer Camps in 1963 as a powerful way for the Association to achieve its goals: to protect sovereignty, preserve culture, educate youth and build Tribal capacity.
+The Association began providing grants to Native Youth Summer Camps in 1963 as a powerful way for the Association to achieve its goals: to protect sovereignty, preserve culture, educate youth and build Native Nation capacity.
 There is significant research that shows when young Native people are connected to their culture, they fare better mentally and emotionally than those who are not.
-Healthy and strong Native American youth will sustain strong Tribal cultures and protect Tribal sovereignty for years to come.
+Healthy and strong Native youth will sustain strong Tribal cultures and protect Native Nation sovereignty for years to come.

 The small seed grants from the Association to Native Nations and Native-run organizations for their youth summer camps provide language preservation, cultural preservation or diabetes education, youth health and wellness education.